andre-ls/dactory/Field_Specifications/Guitar_Models/Body_Wood.md

 - Field Name: Body Wood
 - Parent Table: Guitar Models
 - Shared By:
 - Description: Wood Type used to craft the Guitar Model's Body.
+This definition is directly used on the crafting process, so changes should be made with proper management.

 ## Physical Elements